NYBA BLUES TRYOUTS | FAQ

-Tryouts for the NYBA Blues Rep and Select Teams are conducted in a safe and supportive environment.
-NYBA Rep Coaches and Executive Members attend tryouts to assist in the player placement.
+NYBA Coaches and Executive Members attend tryouts to assist in the player placement.
 Parents and players will be encouraged to become part of teams that suit their skill and commitment level.

-We have compiled the following FAQs for your comfort.
-Any questions not answered can be asked at tryouts or you can email a member of the executive.
+We have compiled the following FAQs.
+Any questions not addressed here can be asked at tryouts or you can email the coach.

 Registration for rep tryouts is now open for all series in the A, AA, and AAA.
 Tryouts for our select division will be later in September.